Dear friends and clients,

 For those sellers who do want or need to sell should start getting ready to sell if they haven’t already done so.
 Open houses are starting again, and that pent-up demand from the spring is arriving now.
 Consider having your house pre-inspected, take care of deferred maintenance or other inspection surprises, get staging bids and get the photos taken.

-These are of course uncertain times, but we have many reasons to be hopeful about our real estate market.
+These are of course uncertain times, but the market data proves that our real estate market remains strong.
 Low interest rates can compensate for overall economic decline, which will help buyers and sellers.
 Inventory is still declining, and buyers are back.

 If you or anyone you know has more questions about today’s real estate market, we are here, working and ready to answer any questions or concerns that you may have!